PlayableLab FAQs

 Should the install CTA appear early or only on end card?

 - Test both — early CTA can capture high-intent users; delayed CTA after value moment often improves install quality.
-Duplicate projects and compare in Analyzer by creative variant.
+Duplicate projects and compare in Playable-Analytics by creative variant.

 How do teams localize playables for multiple markets?